sini/nixkraken/docs/src/index.md

 Unlike GitKraken, Nixkraken is free and open source: **contributions are welcome!**

-The source code can be found on [GitHub][gh] and issues and feature requests can be posted on the [GitHub issue tracker][gh-issues].
+The source code can be found on [GitHub](https://github.com/nicolas-goudry/nixkraken) and issues and feature requests can be posted on the [GitHub issue tracker](https://github.com/nicolas-goudry/nixkraken/issues).

-To add new options, improve documentation, or fix bugs, please open a [pull request][gh-pr].
+To add new options, improve documentation, or fix bugs, please open a [pull request](https://github.com/nicolas-goudry/nixkraken/pulls).

 ## License

-The Nixkraken source and documentation are released under the [MIT License][gh-license].
+The Nixkraken source and documentation are released under the [MIT License](https://github.com/nicolas-goudry/nixkraken/blob/main/LICENSE).